 It encompasses a broad range of approaches to language, and deals, for instance, with questions as diverse as how we recognise the individual sounds of a spoken conversation, how meanings are communicated indirectly, how children learn their native language, or how different unrelated languages share so many grammatical similarities.

 In the first year (“Part I”) of the Cambridge course, students are provided with a foundation covering the main areas of theoretical linguistics, while courses in the study of language variation, language and the brain, and the history and varieties of English serve as a bridge between theoretical linguistics and topics typically taught as part of A level English Language or Psychology.
 After the first year, students proceed to the two-year Part II, where they are able to specialise in those areas that particularly appeal to them.
 Papers cover a wide variety of topics ranging from experimental work in phonetics, to looking at the grammatical structures allowed in language, how languages change, or the linguistics of particular languages.
 In their final year, students write a dissertation on a topic of their choice.

-The Department of Linguistics in Cambridge is part of the Faculty of Modern and Medieval Languages and benefits from close links with Modern Languages.
+The Section of Linguistics in Cambridge is part of the Faculty of Modern and Medieval Languages and benefits from close links with Modern Languages.
 Almost all Linguistics courses are also available within the Modern Languages course which allows students to combine the study of Linguistics with intensive study of two foreign languages and a year abroad.